 14. In my Hydrostatics Report the Draught at Mid Marks and the Moulded Draught are very different for large trims.
 In general, one should not expect the Draught at Mid Marks and the Molded Draught necessarily to be the same.
 The Draught at Mid Marks is the input draught relative to the draught datum at mid marks, that is the value entered in the Hydrostatics & Stability dialog if the ‘Draught at Mid Marks, Trim Over Marks’ option is chosen.
 The Moulded Draught is the height of waterplane above Vertical Datum (Z=0) measured at X=0.
 Hence, the two draughts will be close if midships is used as longitudinal datum.
 However if X=0 is, for example, the longitudinal position of the Aft Marks, the Moulded Draught will be the vessel’s draught taken at Aft Marks.
 The difference between the two draughts will therefore be large for large trims.

 15. How can I plot Bonjean curves ?
 Plotting Bonjean curves requires Wolfson Unit’s GoPlot program and a .dat file obtained from HST.
 A .dat file can be obtained as follows.
 In HST open the Edit Element window for the Element you require Bonjean curves of.
 In the Edit Element window select View > Offsets and Hydrostatics which will bring up the 'Hydrostatic Information' results page.
 Then, on the 'Hydrostatic Information' results page select Results and ensure the ‘Hydrostatics to Draughts’ option is selected.
 Now the Hydrostatics Information results page should present the default table of sectional properties at zero trim and zero draught.
 The required draughts and trims can be set by selecting Edit > Draughts and Trims.
+The draughts set by the user will be set at the X=0 location (not at the mid-marks or AP).
 A Bonjean File (.dat) can now be saved by clicking Results > Save in the Results window.

 16. My Stability Report shows a downflooding/margine line angle as ‘EXPOSED’.
 What does it mean ?
 A downflooding angle is ‘EXPOSED’ to starboard or port when the corresponding downflooding point never gets submerged as the ship heels from 0 to +180 degrees or 0 to -180 degrees respectively.
 This also applies to margin line points, in both intact and damage stability.
 For example, if a downflooding point on the starboard side of a vessel has a relatively low freeboard and the vessel itself has enough buoyancy above the downflooding point height, then it is likely to be ‘EXPOSED’ to port.